jmyers7/book/_sources/chapters/theory-to-practice.md

 * In the last column, I have plotted the KDEs on their own.

-Now, cover up the middle two columns in the figure.
-Which of the KDEs do you believe does the best job of conveying the _shape_ of the data?
-I would say it's a split decision between $h=1$ and $h=0.5$.

-You've seen how to generate a KDE for a small three-sample dataset.
-The KDE that I generated above for the Airbnb prices follows the exactly same procedure, but instead of three normal density curves, there are now 3,972 of them, one for each data point in the sample!
+Of course, nobody would ever use KDE for a dataset with only three numbers.
+But a KDE for our Airbnb dataset would consist of $m=13{,}239$ kernels, one for each data point!
 Here are three KDEs for the Airbnb prices, with different bandwidths:

 ```{code-cell} ipython3
 :tags: [hide-input, full-width]